Zero-emission zones: what do they mean for your deliveries?

 Can you still enter the city centre with your company van in the future?

-Between 2025 and 2028, 29 (in Dutch) will introduce zero-emission zones (ZE zones).
+Between 2025 and 2030, 29 municipalities (in Dutch) will introduce zero-emission zones (ZE zones).
 These are Almere, Alphen aan den Rijn, Amersfoort, Amsterdam, Apeldoorn, Arnhem, Assen, Delft, Den Bosch, Den Haag, Deventer, Dordrecht, Ede, Eindhoven, Enschede, Gouda, Groningen, Haarlem, Hilversum, Hoorn, Leiden, Maastricht, Nijmegen, Rotterdam, Tilburg, Schiphol, Utrecht, Zaanstad, and Zwolle.

 Rules for vans and trucks